Helping millions of people navigate the world of technology.

 If you aren’t convinced by the previous method or are buying the device from an unreliable source (which we don’t recommend buying from), you can always reach out to Apple’s customer support.
 They might help you over a phone call or probably tell you to get your iPhone to the nearest Apple care center.

-A refurbished iPhone is an iPhone that was earlier pre-owned or used as a display model in a store.
-When it is ready to be sold, it goes through a quality check process.
-In this process, any faulty parts are replaced, and the phone is then graded based on its age and condition.
-Once the process is complete, it is ready to be sold at a far lower price than a new iPhone.
+A refurbished iPhone is a pre-owned or display model that undergoes a quality check process.
+Any faulty parts are replaced, and the phone is graded based on its age and condition.
+It is then sold at a lower price than a new iPhone.

 Apple vs. Carrier and Third-Party Refurbished iPhone